-An input expression value satisfies an input entry if the value is equal to the input entry, or belongs to the list of values indicated by the input entry (e.g. a list or a range).
-If the input entry is '-' (meaning irrelevant), every value of the input expression satisfies the input entry and that particular input is irrelevant in the specified rule.
+An input expression value satisfies an input entry if the value is equal to the input entry, or belongs to the list of values indicated by the input entry (e.g. a list or a range), or one of the expressions in the input entry uates to true.
+For the complete specification of the input entry satisfaction conditions, please refer to section 8.3.3 (meaning irrelevant), every value of the input expression satisfies the input entry and that particular input is irrelevant in the specified rule.